PeronGH/kool/README.md

 # Kool

-Minimalistic Key Pool Implementation for Deno
+Minimalistic Key Pool Implementation with Utilities for Deno

 ## Usage